iamsonuram/Gold_Price_Prediction/README.markdown

 - **Dependency Issues**: Verify all packages are installed correctly (`pip list`).
 Reinstall dependencies if needed (`pip install -r requirements.txt`).
 - **Real-Time Price Issues**: If the ETF price fetch fails, check your internet connection or try again later.
 The app will display an error message in the sidebar.
 - **Port Conflicts**: If `http://localhost:8501` is blocked, Streamlit will suggest an alternative port in the terminal.
-- **Market Hours**: Real-time ETF prices are most accurate during Indian market hours (NSE: 9:15 AM to 3:30 PM IST).
-Outside these hours, the latest closing price is shown.

 ## Notes
-- **Gold ETF**: The app uses Nippon India ETF Gold BeES (GOLDBEES.NS) for real-time prices, as it’s a popular gold ETF in India representing 1 gram of gold per unit.
+- **Gold ETF**: The app uses Gold ETF Gold BeES (IVZINGOLD.BO) for real-time prices, as it’s a popular gold ETF in India representing 1 gram of gold per unit.
 To use a different ETF, modify the ticker in the `fetch_gold_etf_price` function in `app.py`.
 - **Prediction Accuracy**: The model’s predictions are based on historical data and Prophet forecasts.
-The typical error range is 400–600 INR, as observed in historical comparisons (e.g., May 23–28, 2025).
+The typical error range is 600-800 INR, as observed in historical comparisons (e.g., May 23–28, 2025).
 - **Data Leakage**: The model includes 'High' and 'Low' features, which may cause data leakage as they are proxied by the forecasted 'Close' price.
 Retraining without these features is recommended for improved accuracy.
 - **Real-Time Price Limitations**: The `yfinance` library provides near-real-time data but may have delays or fail during non-market hours or due to API limits.